Section Image

 Eateries, stores and a nonprofit film center

 Local establishments line 12th Avenue.
 Santos recommends Sienna Wine Bar & Small Plates, a cozy eatery that features happy hour specials and wines that rotate by the season.
 Patrons sip on their drinks and try small Mediterranean-inspired dishes on the patio, or head inside for an evening filled with mellow lighting and tasty flavors.
 Nearby, Sweet Cooie's Ice Cream and Confectionery transports patrons back in time with its baby blue interior and bubblegum pink stools.
 Those craving Detroit-style pizza take a seat at the popular Blue Pan Pizza.
-Coffee lovers can enjoy all that Under The Umbrella Cafe and Bakery has to offer.
-Local establishments also line East Colfax Avenue, which is the neighborhood's northern border.
-Bookworms explore two floors brimming with literary gems at Tattered Cover Book Store, and at Twist & Shout, shoppers peruse rows of records and CDs.
+Coffee lovers can enjoy all that Under thehe Umbrella Cafe and Bakery has to offer.
+East Colfax Avenue, toward the north, has an eclectic assortment of businesses.
+Bookworms explore two floors brimming with literary gems at Tattered Cover, and, at Twist & Shout, shoppers peruse rows of records and CDs.
 On nights they’d like to eat in, locals can grab groceries at nearby stores like Trader Joe's.
 Those wanting to enjoy an obscure artistic theater head to the Sie FilmCenter, home of the Denver Film Society, a nonprofit organization that hosts the Denver Film.

 The bell tower at Denver East High School is a cherished part of the nearby architecture